snowflakedb/snowflake-connector-net/README.md

 The Snowflake .NET connector supports most core functionality.
 Currently, the PUT and GET commands are not supported.
 All other query types are supported.

+The Snowflake .NET connector supports the the following minimum .NET framework and libraries versions:
-Library target is under .NET Framework 4.7.2 and .NET Standard 2.0.
+- .NET Framework 4.7.2
+- .NET Framework 4.7.3
+- .NET Core2.0

 Please refer to the Notice section below for information about safe usage of the .NET Driver